UgCS Photogrammetry tool for UAV Land Survey Missions

 Figure 14 Typical DJI drone trajectories for Bank Turn and Adaptive Bank Turn types

 To shorten the flight time (compared to the Stop and Turn), use the Adaptive Bank Turn.
-Combining the Adaptive Bank Turns with Overshot (see the Overshot section) is recommended for the photogrammetry area.
+Combining the Adaptive Bank Turns with Overshoot (see the Overshoot section) is recommended for the photogrammetry area.

-Initially, overshot was designed for fixed-wing (airplane) drones to have enough space for U-turn maneuvering.
+Initially, overshoot was designed for fixed-wing (airplane) drones to have enough space for U-turn maneuvering.

-Figure 15 Adding 40 m overshot to both ends of each survey line
+Figure 15 Adding 40 m overshoot to both ends of each survey line

 Figure 15 shows that UgCS added 40 m segments to both ends of each survey line (comparing to Figure 13).

-Adding the overshot for copter UAVs is useful in two situations:
+Adding the overshoot for copter UAVs is useful in two situations:

-- When Adaptive Bank Turns are used (or a similar method for non-DJI drones), adding the overshot will increase the chance that the drone will precisely enter the survey line and camera control action will be triggered.
-UgCS team recommends setting the overshot to be approximately equal to the distance between parallel survey lines.
+- When Adaptive Bank Turns are used (or a similar method for non-DJI drones), adding the overshoot will increase the chance that the drone will precisely enter the survey line and camera control action will be triggered.
+UgCS team recommends setting the overshoot to be approximately equal to the distance between parallel survey lines.